 The state's current top employers include United Parcel Service's headquarters in Louisville, which employs more than 18,000; the University of Kentucky with 10,600 employees in Lexington, Ford Motor Co. in Louisville with 8,700 employees in Louisville, and a number of hospitals and healthcare service companies in the Louisville area that employ another 25,000.
 The Distiller's Association claims that the Kentucky Bourbon industry makes $3 billion a year and employs 15,000 across the state where the combination of climate and limestone water allows them to make singular spirits.
 About 84 percent of residents have a high school diploma, and almost 22 percent have a college degree.

 Kentucky Vital Records

-To obtain a birth certificate of a person born since 1911, the Kentucky Cabinet for Health and Family Services should be contacted by telephone, mail, or online order.
+To obtain a birth certificate of a person born since 1911, the Kentucky Cabinet for Health and Family Services should be contacted by telephone, mail, or perform a quick search of Kentucky vital records through RecordsFinder.
 Specific information including the individual's parents' names and county of birth must be supplied with the records request.
 Marriage and divorce records are held in the same office for the years 1958-present.
 For birth, marriage, or divorce records prior to the years stated here, contact the clerk in the county where the person was born, married, or divorced.